kreshuklab/plant-seg/README.md

 E.g. run: `CUDA_VISIBLE_DEVICES=0 plantseg --config CONFIG_PATH` to restrict prediction to a given GPU.

 ## Docker image
-We also provide a docker image with plantseg package installed.
+We also provide a Docker image with plantseg package, which can be run on any operating system with Docker installed.
+Since plantseg is normally used in a GUI mode, one has to share a display on the host operating system with a docker container running plantseg.
+Below we provide a detailed instruction of how to run a plantseg Docker image on Linux, Windows 10 and Mac OS.

+As a side note: running plantseg via Docker on Windows and Mac OS works only with CPU mode, which is significantly slower then when running on the GPU, e.g. for a 3D stack of size `200x400x400` it took ~40mins to segment with plantseg Docker image on Windows (as compared to 1.5 mins when segmenting the same stack using plantseg with GPU).

+Also bear in mind that plantseg is quite memory hungry, so when running with Docker on a laptop, please make sure to process smaller volumes (up to 1GB) and use smaller patch sizes for neural network predictions, otherwise your Docker container may be terminated abruptly due to the out of memory issue.

+### Linux
 Make sure that [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) is installed on the docker host otherwise you won't be able to utilize the GPUs.

-**Linux only**: In oder to execute the docker image in the GUI mode, fist we need to allow everyone to access X server on the docker host.
+In oder to execute the docker image in the GUI mode, fist we need to allow everyone to access X server on the docker host.
 This can be done by invoking the following command in the terminal:
 ```bash
 xhost +